5 Daily Doga Inspirations for you and your dog - Enrage, Engage and Disengage

 Maureen Ross, MA

-Have you ever been walking to a door, like at the supermarket, and someone launches by, nearly knocking you over?
+Have you ever been walking through a door at the supermarket and someone launches by, nearly knocking you over?
 What did you do, think, and feel?

 Happens to all of us, and, must admit, we do obnoxious things too.
 Doesn’t make us feel any better when it happens, or when we do it.
 There are different ways of dealing with chaos and blissful ignorance, ours and others, when it confronts us.
 I like to soothe my ruffled feathers by looking at this as an opportunity to try out new techniques, hopefully without offending or getting punched out.

 Being practical and honest with ourselves, we need to admit, “not knowing” what the other person’s story is, because we truly do not.
 When we get emotional (enraged), it can blur our objectivity.
-I am NOT SUGGETING that if someone rams a grocery cart into your ankles that you should turn around, grab the cart and ram them back, or ignore them.
-What we can do when that cart rams us, or that person allows her dog to dodge into the face of ours, is take a deep breath.
+I am NOT SUGGESTING that if someone rams a grocery cart into your ankles that you should turn around, grab the cart and ram them back or ignore them.
+What we can do when that cart rams us or that person allows her dog to dodge into the face of ours is take a deep breath.

 When we are a little more pragmatic and less emotional, our focus becomes keen.
 We are less swayed by distractions or people’s foibles.
 Taking a walk with our dogs or going to the grocery store is going to bring THINGS into our path.
 Like road rage, we have choices to enrage back, engage, or proactively disengage.
 We don’t have to let anyone’s “story” become our own.

 Enjoy the Journey … breathing in ... nose-to-navel, ah-ha!

 © Daily Doga Inspirations to Share, Maureen Ross, MA